dcjones/coitrees/README.md

 coitrees by calling out to `printf` in an `unsafe` block.

-A fair benchmark would have each of these methods implemented as a library with a standard interface, then a benchmark program would be link and call each.
-I someone wanted to implement that, I'd probably help.
+A fair benchmark would have each of these methods implemented as a library with a standard interface, then a benchmark program would link and call each.
+If someone wanted to implement that, I'd probably help.

 In [cgranges](https://github.com/lh3/cgranges) there are also benchmarks that compute covered fraction, not just intersection counts.
 I haven't implemented